MicrosoftDocs/microsoft-academic-services/academic-services/graph/get-started-setup-azure-hdinsight.md

     ![Enter details for new Azure HDInsight account](media/create-hdinsight-account-details.png "Enter details for new Azure HDInsight account")

-1. Create an Azure Storage account and a default container as the default storage device for HDInsight/Spark cluster.
+1. Create an Azure Storage account and choose a default container as the primary storage for HDInsight/Spark cluster.

     ![Enter details for new storage for new Azure HDInsight account](media/create-hdinsight-storage-account-details.png "Enter details for new storage for new Azure HDInsight account")

-## Configure Azure HDInsight to use Microsoft Academic Graph
+## Running PySpark in HDInsight/Spark cluster

 There are two options to use Microsoft Academic Graph in Azure HDInsight.